romychab/element-adapter/README.md

 ## Usage example

-This library adds a few methods for easier implementation of `ListAdapter`.
+This library adds a couple of methods for easier implementation of `ListAdapter`.
 It relies on [View Binding](https://developer.android.com/topic/libraries/view-binding) so you don't need to create view holders.

 __Simple example (1 item type)__